petergiromagny/petergiromagny.github.io/README.md

-Hi everyone, this is a presentation of myself and my competences in Web development.
+Hi everyone, this is my Portfolio.

 Lets to click on this link : https://petergiromagny.github.io/